 4) Marvel Agent Carter (ABC, premieres January 6th at 8/7c ):

 First off we have a new series for all of the Marvel comics fans.
 The series centers around Peggy Carter, an officer with the Strategic Scientific Reserve, and Captain America’s love interest.
 According to press releases about the show, her character will be seen balancing work, going on secret missions for Howard Stark (the father of Iron Man, and head of a technological company that focuses manufactures advanced weapon and defense technology), and balancing the adventure of living life as a single woman in the 1940s (because Captain America is presumed to be dead at this point).
-Whether or not you’re a fan of the comics and superheroes, I think that everyone will find something that they like about Agent Carter.
+Whether or not you’re a fan of the comics and superheroes (be it as a big fan of all the DC vs. Marvel analysis or just aware that they exist), I think that everyone will find something that they like about Agent Carter.
 This show will have romance, suspense, and action, so it’s definitely worth checking out.

 3) K.C.
 Undercover (Disney Channel, premieres January 18th at 8:30/7:30c):